akka/akka/akka-docs/scala/serialization.rst

 configured classes, the most specific configured class will be used, i.e. the one of which all other candidates are superclasses.
-If this condition cannot be met, because e.g. ``java.io.Serializable`` and ``MyOwnSerializable`` both apply and neither is a subtype of the other, an exception will be thrown during serialization.
+If this condition cannot be met, because e.g. ``java.io.Serializable`` and ``MyOwnSerializable`` both apply and neither is a subtype of the other, a warning will be issued

 Akka provides serializers for :class:`java.io.Serializable` and `protobuf
 <http://code.google.com/p/protobuf/>`_